citp/privacy-policy-historical/h/ho/hom/homemadeenergy.org.md

-> *The following text is extracted and transformed from the homemadeenergy.org privacy policy that was archived on 2012-04-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120409173558id_/http%3A//www.homemadeenergy.org/special/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the homemadeenergy.org privacy policy that was archived on 2012-10-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121002230344id_/http%3A//www.homemadeenergy.org/privacy.php) for the most accurate reproduction.*

-# Home Made Energy: Renewable Energy For The Rest Of Us
+# Home Made Energy

-## Privacy Policy

 HomeMadeEnergy.org respects the privacy of all its users and is committed to protecting such privacy in accordance with this Privacy Policy.